telerik/blazor-docs/deployment/overview.md

 * [CI, CD, Build Server]({%slug deployment-ci-cd-build-pc%}) - guidance on setting up continuous integration, continuous delivery and automated builds.
 Mostly related to using the Telerik NuGet packages as this is the only specific thing that we require.

-* [Telerik Private NuGet Feed]({%slug installation/nuget%}) - general guidance on setting up our private NuGet feed for local use
+* [Telerik NuGet Feed]({%slug installation/nuget%}) - general guidance on setting up our private NuGet feed for local use

 * [NuGet Feed Troubleshooting]({%slug troubleshooting-nuget%}) - troubleshooting the most common issues with our nuget feed.